deanturpin/dft/readme.md

 // DFT is a header-only discrete Fourier transform implementation written in
 // C++14.
 Libraries often use optimisations that restrict dimensions of the
 // sample array (power of two) but without these limitations we can explore the
-// the algorithm and apply where we couldn't use a "fast" implementation.
+// algorithm and apply it where we couldn't use a "fast" implementation.
 It was
 // originally written to study the characteristic spectral response of my
-// various musical instruments but can be applied in other domains.
+// various musical instruments but it can be applied in other domains.
 The
 // calculate() routine takes a pair of STL container iterators and returns the
 // Fourier transform as a vector of bins.
 We could consider parallelising the
 // matrix calculation but I've elected to keep the library simple